Click here to browse our Real Estate Agent Directory and contact top-rated agents in your area!

 This means that they are paying for their agent as well as the agent of the Buyer.

 It may not seem fair but remember, the seller is the one who sets the price of the home and, ultimately, the amount they are willing to take for it.
-So they have the ability to build that cost into the final sales price, which means the buyer is technically paying the agent fees.
+So they have the ability to build that cost into the final sales price, which means the buyer can also contribute to paying the listing agent’s and buyer’s agent’s realtor fees.

 Who pays real estate agent commissions is something that a seller may have the option to negotiate in a market that favors the home seller.
 Often times motivated buyers will offer to pay fees as a way to sweeten their offer.